History of Asia: Korea: Joseon dynasty (1392–1897)

 After the Qing invasion, the princes of the Joseon dynasty lived their childhood in China.
 The son of King Injo met Adam Schall in Beijing.
 So he wanted to introduce western technologies to Korean people when he becomes a king.
-Unfortunately, he died before he could take the throne.
+He died before he could take the throne.
 After then, the alternative prince became the 17th king of the Joseon dynasty, Hyojong, trying to revenge for his kingdom and fallen Ming dynasty to Qing.
 Later kings such as Yeongjo and Jeongjo tried to improve their people's lives and stop the governors' unreasonable competition.
 From the 17th century to the 18th century, Joseon sent diplomats and artists to Japan more than 10 times.
 This group was called 'Tongshinsa'.
 They were sent to Japan to teach Japan about advanced Korean culture.
 Japanese people liked to receive poems from Korean nobles.
 At that time, Korea was more powerful than Japan.
 But that relationship between Joseon and Japan was reversed after the 19th century.
 Because Japan became more powerful than Korea and China, either.
 So Joseon sent diplomats called 'Sooshinsa' to learn Japanese advanced technologies.
 After king Jeongjo's death, some noble families controlled the whole kingdom in the early 19th century.
 At the end of that period, Western people invaded Joseon.
 In 1876, Joseon was set free from Qing so they did not have to obey Qing.
 But Japanese Empire was happy because Joseon became a perfect independent kingdom.
 So Japan could intervene in the kingdom more.
 After this, Joseon traded with the United States and sent 'Sooshinsa' to Japan, 'Youngshinsa' to Qing, and 'Bobingsa' to the US and Europe.
 These groups took many modern things to the Korean peninsula.